juliandieskau/blog/README.md

   - [] Add Blog posts:
     - [x] Projects:
       - [x] iframes for finished devprojects, with source code shown below (with tabs for multiple files?)
-    - [] Travel:
+    - [2] Travel:
-      - [] Copy instagram posts (and translate) in parts into lang files and with images inserted in between
+      - [2] Copy instagram posts (and translate) in parts into lang files and with images inserted in between
     - [] Food:
       - [] Matcha Anleitung
-      - [] Rezepte mit Bildern, die ich recently gemacht habe
     - [] About page: Japan side profile and text what i do
     - [] Home page: Short description of me (link to profile)
   - [] Add category-pages that list blog posts in their category (and preview?)